bm-med/technical_test/README.md

 ### 5. Prepare your data file

 Ensure you have an Excel data file (`.xlsx`) ready for upload when you run the application.
-The application no longer automatically loads `Data Dump - Accrual Accounts.xlsx` but expects user input.
+T
 ## How to Run the Application

 Once you have completed the setup, run the Streamlit application from your terminal: